This time I’ve incremented the minor version number because I’ve been too modest with previous versions. Besides, this release deserves it

-This release has been published on our Google Play beta channel - you can click here to subscribe to the beta program - and as a pre-release on F-Droid (24/48 hours as usual).
+This release has been published on our Google Play beta channel - you can click here to subscribe to the beta program - and as a pre-release on F-Droid (currently being delayed, no ETA yet).

 For the geeks among us: the changelog file has been updated with commit compare links between versions.
 Also, from now on, the “Next” section of the changelog will be updated after every change.